 Skip to main content

-South Africa, despite its location at the southern most tip of the African continent, is surrounded by five local borders.
-These border crossings present ample opportunity for cross-border trade, but it is important to have the correct documentation and information before you attempt to import or export across local borders.
+South Africa, despite its location at the southernmost tip of the African continent, is surrounded by five local borders.
+These border crossings present ample opportunity for cross-border trade, but it is important to have the correct documentation and information before attempting to import or export across local borders.

 Checklist: Imports and exports across local borders